-The best touchscreen laptops are highly responsive to your finger gestures, support digital pen input and delight your eyes vibrancy and brilliance.
+The best touchscreen laptops of 2020 are highly responsive to your touch gestures, support digital pen input and delight your eyes color vibrancy and radiant brightness.

-The amazing aspect about touchscreen laptops is that they unshackle you from the confines of your keyboard and touchpad.
+One amazing aspect about touchscreen laptops is that they unshackle you from the confines of your keyboard and touchpad.
 Touchscreen laptops kicks things up a notch by inviting you to interact with the display.
 They add a whole new layer of fun that non-touch screen counterparts can't provide, which can be activated by hand gestures, fingers and styli (yes, styli is the plural word for stylus!).

-Whether you're jotting down notes, sketching a masterpiece or just quickly zooming in on a photo, the best touch screen laptops add a lot of versatility to your day.
+Whether you're jotting down notes, sketching a masterpiece or just quickly zooming in on a web page, the best touch screen laptops add a lot of versatility to your day.
 Thanks to technological advancements, laptop touchscreens have gone through vast improvements in accuracy and speed.
 As expert reviewers of some of the best touchscreen laptops in the world, we've rounded up a list to help you choose the best one.

 One thing you should be aware of, though, is that touch screen laptops have a tendency of being a bigger drain on battery than non-touch screen laptops.
 In our reviews, touch screen laptops typically outputted lower battery runtimes than non-touch screen devices.